C-gonz/Phylogenetic_Focusing/README.md

 #### REQUIRED ITEMS
 -q QUERY Fasta file containing peptides for BLASTp query that represent your targets of interest.
 Anchors may also be included
--o OUT      Fasta file containing outgroup (anchor and rooting) peptides
+-o OUT      Fasta file containing outgroup (anchor and rooting) sequences
 -f FASTAS   Directory of peptide fasta files for each species in the desired phylogeny
 -c CLADE    A .tsv file of fasta header names for root and target+anchor sequences